 Pace University welcomes and values faculty, employees, and students from diverse backgrounds, and is committed to an environment in which all individuals are treated with respect and dignity.
-Each member
+Each member of the Pace community has the right to work and learn in an atmosphere that promotes equal opportunities on the basis of abilities and performance and prohibits discriminatory practices, including harassment.

 The University expects and requires that all relationships among members of the Pace community will be free of bias, prejudice, intimidation, exploitation, coercion, and harassment.
 It is the policy of the University to ensure equality of opportunity for all members of the University.
 Therefore, Pace University prohibits and will not tolerate discrimination or harassment on the basis of sex, race, color, national origin, religion, creed, age, disability, citizenship, marital status, sexual orientation, genetic predisposition or carrier status, veteran status, or any other characteristic protected by law.
-The University's Discrimination, Non-Sex-Based Harassment and Retaliation Policy and Procedure may be viewed online (PDF).
+The University's Discrimination, Non-Sex-Based Harassment and Retaliation Policy and Procedure (PDF) document may be viewed online.

-Members of the University community who have concerns about discrimination or harassment should contact the Executive Director Office of Institutional Equity/Title IX Coordinator at bdufresne@pace.edu.
+Members of the University community who have concerns about discrimination or harassment should email the Executive Director Office of Institutional Equity/Title IX Coordinator.